coveo/ui-kit/packages/atomic-angular/README.md

 },
 ```

-## Including default Coveo Theme
+## Including the Default Coveo Theme

-To include the default Coveo theme, you can use the `angular.json` configuration file.
+To include the default Coveo theme, use the `angular.json` configuration file.

 ```json
 "build": {